'Blue Skies' rose Description

 Upright, well-branched.
 Leathery foliage.
 5 to 7 leaflets.

 Height of 37" to 43" (95 to 110 cm).

 USDA zone 6b and warmer.
+Disease susceptibility: susceptible to disease.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.

 According to Mary Buck, working from Griffith Buck's notes, the parentage is actually [(Soir d'Automne x Music Maker) x Solitude] x [(Mainzer Fastnacht x Tom Brown) x Autumn Dusk]

 United States - Patent No: PP 5,756 on 1 Jul 1986 VIEW USPTO PATENT